svn2github/dotnetzip/Readme.txt

    source distributions, but if you get your source from the TFS server, then you will have to remove references to the keyfiles manually)

-   The various DLLs (Zip Partial, ZLIB, etc.) are signed with my (Dino Chiesa's) private key.
+   The various DLLs (Zip, ZLIB, etc.) are signed with my (Dino Chiesa's) private key.
 I do not distribute that key for anyone else's use.
 If you build the DotNetZip library from source, You will want to remove the mention of the private key in the project files.
 I